danneu/klobb/README.md

 const middleware = a(b(c(handler)));
 ```

-Though klobb's `compose` also injects the important behavior of promoting
-null responses into 404s which is why you should use it for top-level middleware

-And during a request, the above middleware execution can be visualized as this:
+Finally, during a request the above middleware execution order
+can be visualized as this:

                +-------------------------------------------------+
                |    +---------------------------------------+    |